HSU MEMBERS ARE CHANGING AGED CARE

 Providers are required by law to provide accurate information to the Commonwealth.

-• This Guidance for tranche 1 has been developed by the Australian Government’s Department of Health and Aged Care in consultation with the Australian Nursing and Midwifery Federation, the Health Services Union, the United Workers Union, and the Aged & Community Care Providers Association (ACCPA).
+The Department has developed this Guidance for the 1 October 2025 award wage increases in consultation with the Australian Nursing and Midwifery Federation, the Health Services Union, the United Workers Union, and Ageing Australia.

-The department will also work with ACCPA and unions to follow up worker complaints about the implementation of government funding related to the Aged Care Work Value Case award wage increases.
+The Department will also work with Ageing Australia and unions to follow up worker complaints about the implementation of Government funding related to the Aged Care Work Value Case award wage increases.

 SHARE YOUR STORY